2:1 Hons degree (UK or equivalent) in a language and a good masters degree in languages.

 Months of entry

-You may pursue a topic based entirely within one or several languages, but we are also interested in projects which are comparative or transcultural in the scope of European and Global Studies.
-It is possible to receive joint supervision by European Languages and Cultures and another department in the university such as English, History, Linguistics, Politics, Philosophy and Religion, or Sociology.
+You may pursue a topic based entirely within one or in several languages, but we are also interested in projects which are comparative or transcultural in the scope of European and Global Studies.
+It is possible to receive joint supervision by Languages and Cultures and another department in the university.
+Collaborations with English, History, Linguistics, Politics, Philosophy and Religion, or Sociology are quite frequent and provide for strong, interdisciplinary research.

 Information for international students